SapitoSucio/froggo-guides/docs/script_commands.md

 This command requests the guild data from the char server and merrily continues with the execution.
-Whenever the guild information becomes available (which happens instantly if the guild information is already in memory, or later, if it isn't and the map server has to wait for the char server to reply) it will run the specified event as in a '`donpcevent`' call.
+Whenever the guild information becomes available (which happens instantly if the guild information is already in memory, or later, if it isn`t and the map server has to wait for the char server to reply) it will run the specified event as in a ``donpcevent`` call.

 ---------------------------------------